 For more information and study results, please visit:

 When is radiofrequency ablation (RFA) used?

-RFA is used, like vein stripping, to eliminate reverse blood flow in the saphenous vein, but without physically removing the vein, and is performed without general anesthesia.
+RFA is used to eliminate reverse blood flow in the saphenous vein.
+The reverse blood flow is stopped without physically removing the vein, and is performed without general anesthesia.
 Like other venous procedures, the RFA procedure involves risks and potential complications.
 Each patient should consult their doctor to determine whether or not they are a candidate for this procedure, and if their condition presents any special risks.
-Complications reported in medical literature include numbness or tingling (paresthesia) skin burns, blood clots, temporary tenderness in the treated limb.
+Complications reported in medical literature include numbness or tingling (paresthesia), skin burns, blood clots and temporary tenderness in the treated limb.